manavmishra/manavmishra/README.md

 ### About me

-I build systems that catch unwanted machine output.
-Microsoft's first ML spam filter, the anti-phishing and URL reputation service behind [SmartScreen](https://en.wikipedia.org/wiki/Microsoft_SmartScreen), Google Analytics, and Silver Peak Systems through a $925 million exit to HPE.
+I build systems that fight unwanted machine created junk.
+I worked on Microsoft's first ML spam filter, the anti-phishing and URL reputation service behind [SmartScreen](https://en.wikipedia.org/wiki/Microsoft_SmartScreen), Google Analytics, and saw Silver Peak Systems through a $925 million exit to HPE.
 60+ patents and papers, 2,490 citations, h-index 24.

 [More about the work](https://zero-slop.ai/about/) ·